TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-replication-replicationbetweenazuredatabaseformysqlser.md

 ### **Replica creation failing using REST APIs, Azure Resource Manager or Terraform fails with Unexpected error**

 If you are creating a read replica using REST APIs, ARM or Terraform,  immediately after creation of the source server, the replica creation may fail with "Unexpected error".
 This is because the initial backup of the source server which is required to seed the read replica may not be created yet.
-We recommend you to provision a read replica at least 15 minutes after creation of the source server to ensure initial backup is completed and available for replica seeding.
+We recommend that you provision a read replica at least 15 minutes after creation of the source server to ensure that the initial backup is completed and available for replica seeding.

 ### **Can't scale down replica's compute and storage**